Table of Contents

 Remember, that not all battery systems and setups are supported in Instant Plan Sets today.

-There are three main Storage and Backup configurations supported in Instant Plan Sets:
+There are three main Storage and Backup configurations supported in Instant Plan Sets.

 If a Partial or Full Home backup setup is selected, an MID will be included in the Electrical design step and Instant Plan Set.